SolastaMods/SolastaUnfinishedBusiness/Documentation/Feats.md

 # 52. - *Elemental Adept* © [UB]

 When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
-Spells you cast ignore resistance to damage to the chosen type.
-In addition, when you roll damage for a spell you cast that deals damage to that type, you can reroll any 1s.
+Spells you cast ignore resistance to the chosen damage type.
+In addition, when you roll damage for a spell you cast that deals damage of that type, you can reroll any 1s.

 # 53. - Elemental Master [UB]

 When you gain this feat, choose one of the following damage types: acid, cold, fire, lightning, or thunder.
-Spells you cast ignore immunity to damage to the chosen type.
-In addition, when you roll attack for a spell you cast that deals damage to that type, you can reroll any 1s.
+Spells you cast ignore immunity to the chosen damage type.
+In addition, when you roll attack for a spell you cast that deals damage of that type, you can reroll any 1s.

 # 54. - *Elven Accuracy* © [UB]